Cyclone Gabrielle: New Zealand

-Air New Zealand cancelled many domestic and international flights as the cyclone approached, while Bluebridge and Interislander cancelled Cook Strait ferry crossings.
-The Ministry of Education advised Auckland schools to close, but the decision remained with individual boards of trustees.
-Prime Minister Chris Hipkins said citizens should take the severe weather warning seriously and make sure they were prepared.
-Some authorities compared the likely effect of Gabrielle with the effects of Cyclone Hola (2018) and the devastating Cyclone Bola (1988).
 The cyclone brought gale-force winds to the North Island.
 During 12 February, areas of the upper North Island began experiencing widespread power outages and property damage as the outer edges of the cyclone swept the country, with over 225,000 homes losing power as conditions worsened through 13 and 14 February.
 Severe flooding occurred, while some buildings had their roofs torn off in the wind or were damaged by landslides.
 Over 140,000 landslides were mapped following the cyclone.
 Numerous roads across the North Island were closed due to flooding and high winds, including Auckland Harbour Bridge.
 Hundreds of people across the North Island were mandatorily evacuated, while hundreds more self-evacuated.
 An estimated 10,000 people were displaced as a result of the cyclone.
 1,720 claims of injuries were accepted by ACC.
 On 23 February, there were 6,960 reports of people uncontactable.
 By 19 February, Hipkins confirmed that 3,200 people were registered as uncontactable, though he stated that the number was expected to drop, while the direct death toll rose to 11.
 Hipkins confirmed that 28,000 homes, mostly in Napier and Hastings, still had no power.
-Hundreds of police staff worked on locating people and every person uncontactable was finally accounted for on 7 March, except for one man who disappeared north of Napier on the morning of 14 February and remains missing as of April 2024.
+Hundreds of police staff worked on locating people and every person uncontactable was finally accounted for on 7 March, except for one man who disappeared north of Napier on the morning of 14 February.
+The search for the man ended in October 2025, with his death being added to a joint coroner's inquest into the deaths caused by the cyclone.
 A man died in Australia on 27 June, with his family claiming that the stress after losing his home in the cyclone had detrimental effects on his health which he never recovered from.
+Three self-inflicted deaths in the months following the cyclone have also been linked to events caused by the weather.

 More flooding later occurred in Auckland and Northland on 24 February as rain storms struck the North Island, and weather warnings were issued for Coromandel Peninsula, Auckland and Northland.